jpmorganchase/modular/docs/configuration.md

 ### `"view"`

-This type identifies a module like `"package"`, that by convention exports a single React component as its default export (and for this reason can be previewed locally).
+This type identifies a `"package"` that by convention exports a single React component as its default export (and for this reason can be previewed locally).

 ### `"source"`